aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/manage-presentation/print-presentation/_index.md

 description: "Print PowerPoint Presentation in Java"
 ---

-In Aspose.Slides for Java 24.4, we have introduced a [Modern API](https://docs.aspose.com/slides/androidjava/modern-api/) that limits print support.
+In title: Aspose.Slides for Android via Java 24.4, we have introduced a [Modern API](https://docs.aspose.com/slides/androidjava/modern-api/) that limits print support.
 However, we have taken a new approach to help you overcome this limitation.
 In this article, we will show you how to print a presentation using the current API.

 ## Print Presentation

-This Java code snippet demonstrates how to print a PowerPoint presentation using Aspose.Slides for Java API.
+This Java code snippet demonstrates how to print a PowerPoint presentation using title: Aspose.Slides for Android via Java API.

 To print a presentation, follow these steps: